certhub/certhub/README.md

 # certhub - Centralized certificate management the unix way

-A collection of scripts and systemd units which make it easy to setup centralized TLS certificate management optionally with git as backend.
+A collection of scripts, systemd units and docker images which make it easy to setup centralized TLS certificate management with git as a backend.

 [![Build Status](https://travis-ci.org/certhub/certhub.svg?branch=master)](https://travis-ci.org/certhub/certhub)